A – Definitions of Ailments

 – Anticoagulant – Agent that prevents blood from clotting.

-– Antidepressant – Helps alleviate depression.
+– Antidepressant – Helps alleviate .

 – Antidiarrheal – A substance that combats and arrests diarrhea (See tannins).
 Efficacious against diarrhea.
 (Return to Astringents)